[The Tardis in the Matrix] Evangelicals

 The most noticeable consequence of this theological shift was the move away from a straightforward communication of the gospel, toward a reliance on technique - the application of socialising methodology, management, marketing - the building of bridges...
 Where once Evangelicals simply communicated the gospel through a Parish Paper, articles in the local paper, occasional and special services, youth clubs, visitation ...., the main Sunday service now became the focus of evangelism (the evening service for youth evangelism).
 The methodology employed involves providing a form of religious cabaret, a crafted dynamic environment where the gospel can be bannered to those attending.
 This format provides a bridge for the inclusion of outsiders and then, going forward, a means of deepening their commitment to the church.

-This Church Growth methodology, often called gospel ministry, is subsumed under the mantra of growth.
-It's all about growth, and in the end, that comes down to numbers.
+This Church Growth methodology, often called gospel ministry, is all about growth, and in the end, that comes down to numbers.
 Of course, Jesus didn't command his disciples to grow the church, he commanded them to proclaim the gospel - irrespective of results / growth.
 The fact that Church Growth methodology gets more bums-on-seats than a straightforward communication of the gospel, should fill us with fear.

 Our Evangelical forebears ministered in the Anglican church, remaining loyal to its peculiar "reformed catholic" traditions, because they believed in the sovereign grace of God.
 They understood that the "Kingdom of God is not of this world" and therefore human structures, relevant or not, are neither here nor there.
 The "gospel is the power of God unto salvation", not robes or civies, Prayer Book or extempore prayer, organ or band, hymn book or power-point presentation,.....
 They understood that the Kingdom of God is realised through the preaching and teaching of the Word of God, for it is "not by might, nor by strength, but by my Spirit says the Lord Almighty."
 They understood that marketing, management, human dynamics and all the other paraphernalia of the secular city, does not grow the church, for Christ grows his church by grace through the confession of a true faith, such that "the gates of Hades will not overcome it".
 The stuff of the secular city only grows Babel.
 This they knew well, but do we now know it today?